usnistgov/alignn/README.md

 Examples
 ---------

+Here, we provide examples for property prediction tasks, development of machine-learning force-fields (MLFF), usage of pre-trained property predictor, MLFFs, webapps etc.

-#### Dataset
+#### Dataset preparation for property prediction tasks
-The main script to train model is `train_folder.py`.
+The main script to train model is `train_alignn.py`.
 A user needs at least the following info to train a model: 1) `id_prop.csv` with name of the file and corresponding value, 2) `config_example.json` a config file with training and hyperparameters.

 Users can keep their structure files in `POSCAR`, `.cif`, `.xyz` or `.pdb` files in a directory.
 In the examples below we will use POSCAR format files.
 In the same directory, there should be an `id_prop.csv` file.